 If you are a macro photographer, you probably have heard the very words ‘focus stacking’ and ‘auto-blend’.
 This tutorial is dedicated to those dedicated macro Photographers.

 But for more, focus stacking is a method to combine some frames together shot at many focal points.
-This idea is to have all the unfocused points in your image focused and it requires in case of macro photography where there is shallow depth of field.
-It may happen during ecommerce photos of small product photography where it is challenging to capture high range images with detail information of the products.
+This idea is to have all the unfocused points in your image-focused and it requires in the case of macro photography where there is shallow depth of field.
+It may happen during ecommerce photos of small product photography where it is challenging to capture high range images with detailed information of the products.
 And when you pick small subjects of nature, you will not get desired focus.
-It is almost impossible to capture a small image with full focused at a single shot.
-The photographers have to take images focusing different parts entail and auto-blend them in Photoshop.
+It is almost impossible to capture a small image fully focused in a single shot.
+The photographers have to take images focusing on different parts entail and auto-blend them in Photoshop.
 If the images demand light correction, they also do the job in Lightroom.

 Before starting focus stacking and image blending, you should have some proper shot images.
 What we want to mean is that you need more than one image shot from various focal points.
 To take the images of any tiny product, the photographers have to maintain some techniques.

-1. You have to apply good lighting effects to have a clear focus point.
+1. You have to apply good lighting effects to have a clear focal point.

 2. Make sure the lighting and shadows are stable.
 Otherwise, different lights and shadows can differ the quality of your final image.